Divides with cusps, shadows, and transvergent diagrams: Preliminaries

-In this paper, we mainly deal with divides with gleams on the $2$-disk $D$. \begin{definition} A divide with gleams on the $2$-disk $D$ is simply called a {\it divide with gleams}. \end{definition}
+As shown in the next proposition, one can assign a suitable gleam $gl$ to a given divide $P$ so that the link of the divide with gleams $(P,gl)$ coincides with the link $L_P$ of the divide $P$.

-\begin{proposition} Let $P \subset D$ be a divide.
+\begin{proposition} Let $P$ be a divide.
 Then, there exists a divide with gleams \((P', gl)\) satisfying the following conditions: \begin{itemize} \item \(P' = P\), \item For any internal region \(R\) of $P$, \(gl(R) = \frac{4-n}{2} \in \frac{1}{2}\mathbb{Z}\).
 Here, \(n\) is the number of times the boundary of the closure of $R$ passes through double points of $P$. \item $L_{(P', gl)}$ is equivalent to $L_{P}$. \end{itemize} \end{proposition}

-\begin{proof} Let $G_P$ be the trivalent graph of $P$ and $Y_P$ be the shadow of $(S^3, G_P)$ associated with the divide $P$.
-To prove Proposition \ref{prop:canonical_gleam}, it is sufficient to show that the gleam of the shadow \(Y_{P}\) coincides with the gleam defined in Proposition \ref{prop:canonical_gleam}.
-Let \(R\) be an internal region of \(Y_{P}\) and $n$ be the number of times the boundary of the closure of $R$ passes through vertices of $Y_{P}$.
-Then, we assign the gleam of $R$ according to (ii) of Theorem \ref{theo:turaev_reconstruction} explained in Section \ref{subsection:shadows}.
+\begin{proof} Let $G_P$ be the trivalent graph of the divide $P$ and $Y_P$ be the shadow of $(S^3, G_P)$ associated with the divide $P$.
+If the gleam $gl$ of $Y_P$ coincides with the gleam defined in Proposition~\ref{prop:canonical_gleam}, then by Turaev's reconstruction, the trivalent graph $G_{(P,gl)}$ of the divide with gleams $(P,gl)$ is equivalent to $G_P$.
+It immediately follows that the link $L_{(P,gl)}$ of $(P, gl)$ is equivalent to $L_P$.
+Therefore, in order to prove Proposition~\ref{prop:canonical_gleam}, it suffices to show that the gleam $gl$ of $Y_P$ coincides with the gleam defined in Proposition~\ref{prop:canonical_gleam}.
+Let \(R\) be an internal region of \(Y_{P}\) and $n$ be the number of times the boundary of the closure of $R$ passes through vertices of $Y_{P}$, equivalently the double points of $P$.
+We now assign the gleam of $R$ according to (ii) of Theorem \ref{theo:turaev_reconstruction} explained in Section \ref{subsection:shadows}.
 That is, for the internal region $R$, we take the simple closed curve on the boundary torus $T_{R}$ of $\partial _{h}W_{R}$ defined by the $S^{0}$-bundle over $\partial \overline{R}$ and express it in terms of the homology basis $(\mu, \lambda)$ of $T_{R}$.
-Without loss of generality, we may assume that the region $R$ is bounded by the edges of $P$ with slope $1$ or $-1$, and that $\partial R$ has $n$ vertices aligned in a row (see the top of Figure \ref{figure:canonical_gleam}).
+Without loss of generality, we may assume that the region $R$ is bounded by the edges of $P$ with slope $1$ or $-1$, and that $\partial R$ has $n$ vertices aligned in a row.